 Chapter 3 ("Conduct of Members") and Rule 6.E ("Closed Sessions") of the Council Rules of Procedure.
-The Council Rules of Procedure, as its name implies, sets rules applicable to Councilmembers, not the City Clerk.
-Nothing in Chapter 3 applies to appointed City officers, such as the City Clerk.
-(We note that Chapter 4 of the Council Rules of Procedure, does apply to City staff but does not require access to the City Clerk's office.)
-Nor does Rule 6.E apply to this Complaint as it focuses exclusively on the conduct of Council Closed Sessions.
-In sum, nothing in the Council Rules of Procedure relates to public access to the City Clerk's office.
-Accordingly, we conclude that the Complaint does not allege facts that, even if proven, would violate the Council Rules of Procedure.
+Council Rules of Procedure, Chapter 3 - Conduct of Members, as its name implies, sets rules applicable to Councilmembers.
+Nothing in Chapter 3 applies to appointed City officers, such as the City Manager.
+(We note that Chapter 4 of the Council Rules of Procedure, does apply to City staff but does not require completion of any mandatory training imposed by the City Council.)
+Nor does Rule 6.E require any mandatory training as it focuses exclusively on the conduct of Council Closed Sessions.
+Therefore, we conclude that the Complaint does not allege facts that, even if proven, would violate the Council Rules of Procedure.